grafana/grafana/docs/sources/datasources/tempo/query-editor/_index.md

 ### Use query history and query inspector

-**Explore** provides a history of all queries you've used within a data source and an inspector that lets you view stats, inspect queries, view JSON, and general data for your data source queries.
+**Explore** provides a history of all queries you've used within a data source and an inspector that lets you view stats, inspect queries, view JSON, and general information for your data source queries.

 For more information, refer to the [Query inspector in Explore](ref:query-inspector) and [Query management in Explore](ref:query-history-management) documentation.

 ## Cross-tenant TraceQL queries

-If you have configured multi-stack Tempo data source, you can perform TraceQL queries across those stacks and tenants.
+If you've configured a multi-stack Tempo data source, you can perform TraceQL queries across those stacks and tenants.

 Queries performed using the cross-tenant configured data source, in either **Explore** or inside of dashboards, are performed across all the tenants that you specified in the **X-Scope-OrgID** header.